patters-match/pceadvance/README.md

 https://twitter.com/TheRealFluBBa

-Some things to consider regarding emulation:
+Some things to consider regarding this emulation:
-PCE has 64kByte of VRAM which can be background and/or sprites, GBA has 64kByte background and 32kByte sprite VRAM.
+PCE has 64KB of VRAM which can be background and/or sprites, GBA has 64KB background and 32KB sprite VRAM.
 The PCE CPU runs at either 1.78MHz (like the NES) or at 7.2MHz (all games seem to use the fast mode), the GBA CPU runs at 16MHz.